-The 2022/23 Season is our Rookie Year and we were overwhelmed when we had to secure grants for two FIRST® UK Teams.
-We have started with over 30 students, including Sixth Form students choosing to mentor and lead our younger Year 7-11 students .
+The 2022/23 Season was our Rookie Year and we were overwhelmed when we had to secure grants for two FIRST® UK Teams.
+We started with over 30 students, including Sixth Form students choosing to mentor and lead our younger Year 7-11 students .

-We have a younger team with students from Year 7-8, and a second team with students from Years 9-11.
+We had a younger team with students from Year 7-8, and a second team with students from Years 9-11.

 FTC Team: #22456